 After a reboot of the Raspberry Pi desktop, open the terminal window again and enter the following commands:

-sudo adduser pi vboxsf
+sudo adduser pi vboxsf sudo shutdown now

 The Raspberry Pi desktop will shut down and close the virtual machine window.
 We now can add a folder to share through the VirtualBox Manager Settings.